 Solve seeks innovative, human-centered, tech-based solutions to our Global Challenges.
 Your solution will be judged based on the following criteria: Alignment with the Challenge, Potential for Impact, Feasibility, Innovative Approach, Inclusive Human-Centered Design, Scalability, Partnership Potential, and Technical Feasibility.
-Judging will take place over multiple rounds beginning in April 2024
+Judging will take place over multiple rounds between April and August 2025.

-Before you begin an application, be sure to review the Become a Solver page on our website for details on the types of solutions we accept and the criteria that judges use to score your application.
+Before you begin an application, be sure to review the FAQs on the challenge page for details on the types of solutions we accept and the criteria that judges use to score your application.
+You can also consult the How to Apply page for information about building your team and submitting your application.